gerwitz/hgc-v12/src/writing/2006/2006-05-05-paris-in-the-springtime.md

 ---
-title: Paris in the springtime
+title: Paris in the Springtime
 categories:
 - personal
 content-tags: